 Why not mounted and framed, you may ask?

 Well, because in my experience, people often have a personal taste when it comes to framing.
 They like to have it match the decor of their home.

 Also, it increases the postage cost considerably.

-As soon as you've made payment, I'll courier your finished painting out to you.
+As soon as you've made payment, I'll post your finished painting out to you.